apratimshukla6/RiRa/README.md

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [Discord Server] (https://discord.gg/aMgWPApkyS).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [Discord Server](https://discord.gg/aMgWPApkyS).